 Partner and Head of Media Litigation

-Defamation and privacy law: pre-publication advice to, and defence of claims against, media organisations, campaigning groups, regulators and trade associations; and advice to business and individuals whose rights are infringed, including applying for disclosure orders in relation to social media, seeking injunctions, conducting complaints under PCC and Ofcom codes.
+Defamation and privacy law: pre-publication advice to, and defence of claims against, media organisations, campaigning groups, regulators and trade associations; and advice to business and individuals whose rights are infringed, including applying for disclosure orders in relation to social media, seeking injunctions, conducting complaints under IPSO and Ofcom codes.

 Information law: disputed requests for personal data under the Data Protection Act, and for information under the Freedom of Information Act.

-Trading, marketing and consumer law: advertising, image rights, copyright, trade marks, lotteries, labelling, safety, counterfeiting and unfair commercial practices; and defending Trading Standards prosecutions.
+Trading, marketing and consumer law: advertising, image rights, copyright, trade marks, data privacy, lotteries, labelling, safety, counterfeiting and unfair commercial practices; and defending Trading Standards prosecutions.
 Trade sectors include home furnishings, jewellery, telecoms, airlines, hotels, electronic products, foods.

 Examples of recent work

 - Information law: acting for Jonathan Ungoed-Thomas, The Sunday Times journalist, in the Information Tribunal and High Court action to obtain disclosure of details of MPs’ expense claims; and for Dominic Kennedy, The Times journalist, up to the Supreme Court in relation to access to Charity Commission statutory inquiry information.
+Also contested FOI cases involving DfID, the Cabinet Office, a University.

 Qualifications and career